 We talk a lot about competency management at Avilar.
 It makes sense.
 After years of seeing business transformation sparked by improved, intentional management of employees’ skills and talent, we can be (too) quick to jump right into conversations about how to do competency management and what to do next.

 But recent conversations with leaders who are new to competency management remind us that it can be helpful to take a step back.
 Get back to the basics.
 Reflect on our roots.
 So, this blog post does just that.
 What is competency management?
 How does it help?
-How do you get the most from your competency management initiative?
+How do you get the most from your competency initiative?
 Let’s find out!

 What is Competency Management?

 First, let’s define competencies.
 A competency is the combined knowledge, abilities, and expertise of an individual or an organization.
 So, competency management is the process of identifying, managing, and developing employee competencies.
 It aligns employees’ skills and behaviors with the company’s goals.
-When used as a framework to recruit, develop, engage, and retain employees, competency management gives organizations a competitive advantage.
+When used as a framework to recruit, develop, engage, and retain employees, it gives organizations a competitive advantage.

 - Define the jobs across your organization and the skills that employees need to do those jobs to create a “competency model“